bandsintown/mopub-ios-sdk-carthage/README.md

 - **[MoPub Base SDK Excluding Native.zip](http://bit.ly/2bCCgRw)**

   Includes everything you need to serve HTML and MRAID advertisements.
 Third party ad networks and Native MoPub advertisements are not included.

-The current version of the SDK is 5.3.0

 ## Integrate